tnichols217/notes/APBiology/1/Notes/4 Macromolecules.md

 ## Carbohydrates
 Carbs are sugars and polymers of sugars
-They provide quick energy and also serve as stuctural support
+They provide quick energy and also serve as structural support

 ### Monosaccharides
 >[!def]